maximilionus/freetype-envision/README.md

      | `t1cid` | Yes | Yes |
      | `cff` | No | Yes |

-   - Steam darkening enabled for the small font sizes
+   - Stem-darkening enabled for the small font sizes
      | Normal | Full |
      | :----: | :--: |
      | No | Yes |